The formal name for “making a complaint” is “filing a grievance.” A grievance is the kinds of problems related to:

 If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing.

 - You can use our "Member Appeal and Grievance Form."
 All of our Doctor’s offices and service providers have the form or we can mail one to you.
 You can file a grievance online .
-You can give a completed form to our Plan provider or send it to us at the address listed below.
+You can give a completed form to our Plan provider or send it to us at the address listed below, or fax the completed form to the fax number listed below.
 This form is for IEHP DualChoice as well as other IEHP programs.

 P.O.
 Box 1800